penpot/penpotqa/README.md

 `"firefox": "npx playwright test --project=firefox"` `"webkit": "npx playwright test --project=webkit"`

-Currently, there are 318 tests at all.
-For each browser there is the following execution time:

-- Chrome - 75 min
-- Firefox - 80 min
-- Webkit - 90 min

 **3. Test run - additional settings.**

 Some settings from _playwright.config.js_ may be useful: